 Kids Gardening Club

 A central ambition of the Britain’s Biggest Living Garden project is to put kids right at the heart of it.
-Not only is gardening, and spending time outdoors, great for their physical and mental health, and something that just about every child I have ever met deeply enjoys, but training and inspiring the next generation to show that the small actions they take outside make a huge difference will also create the custodians of our environment for decades to come.
+Not only is gardening, and spending time outdoors great for their physical and mental health, but training and inspiring the next generation to show that the small actions they take outside make a huge difference will also create the custodians of our environment for decades to come.

 • Please see this as a regular commitment for your child rather than an occasional drop in, so we can plan accordingly